betaflight/betaflight.com/docs/wiki/configurator/firmware-flasher-tab.md

 ![Firmware Flasher basic](/img/betaflight_configurator_firmware_flasher_basic.png)

-If you're happy that everything is OK, then, down the bottom, click "Load Firmware [Online]", and wait for the firmware to be built and downloaded.
+If you're happy that everything is OK, then, down the bottom, click `Load Firmware [Online]`, and wait for the firmware to be built and downloaded.

-Then click 'Flash Firmware'.
+Then click `Flash Firmware`.
 Before flashing starts, an option to save the current configuration as a `diff` file will be provided in case you didn't do this already.

 Once the firmware is flashed, re-connect, calibrate your accelerometer, and re-configure your settings.